-This is one of the classic things to do in San Antonio for Christmas and a great way to see the famous San Antonio River from an even more up close and personal perspective than along the River Walk banks.
+This is one of the classic things to do in San Antonio for Christmas and a great way to experience the famous Historic Market Square from an up-close and personal perspective.

-So assemble your caroling team, snag a boat, and head out to spread some holiday cheer as you cruise under the beautiful bald cypress trees strung with lights.
+So assemble your caroling team, bring a good mood, and head out to spread some holiday cheer as you enjoy the Christmas magic at this place!